fgdcgov/sdi/docs/source/01sdiframework/01sdiintroduction.rst

 NSDI – A Place-Based National Framework for Insights, Intelligence and Knowledge

-Our world is increasingly complex and interconnected.
+    .. cpp:enumerator:: Our world is increasingly complex and interconnected.
 Humanity is challenged with understanding and adjusting to    ever-changing economic, environmental, and social factors.
 Sustainable and innovative solutions depend on reliable information, understanding, and informed decision-making.

     Geographic information is a universal language that helps us intuitively understand and interpret conditions, events, relationships, and patterns.
 It provides key information and context that helps define, influence, and guide our decisions and actions.

     A National Spatial Data Infrastructure (NSDI) provides a Place-Based Framework to connect society, data and services to provide insights, intelligence and knowledge.
 Whether it is understanding unfamiliar environments, determining the best route to a destination, or performing long-term planning to enhance community resilience, the components of the NSDI are behind the scenes with the infrastructure to deliver data, tools, and information to people.

 What is the NSDI?
 -------------------------------